 Based on IOU program team feedback, the project team has developed a list of potential additions to the RSW I, including new data and display capabilities.
-In Phase II, the team will work with the IOUs to prioritize these additions and provide additional recommendations for future updates.
-The RSW V1.0 includes the most up-to-date data available at the time of completion.
 To inform planning, the team recommends updating these data every two years, at a minimum.